scalecube/scalecube-js/packages/scalecube-discovery/README.md

 # Discovery

-This package provides a default discovery implementation. it is intended to publish and discover metadata in a distributed environment.
+This package provides a default discovery implementation. it is intended to publish and discover any data in a distributed environment.

 ## Basic Usage